 |Written assignment (inc essay)||50%|

-Students are encouraged to ask questions at any time during lectures and seminars.
-Teaching staff answers queries in the class and also by email or during office hours (contact details in the course handbook or at lectures).
-All submitted coursework will be returned with annotations and comments explaining the rationale for the marks given.
+Students are encouraged to ask questions at any point during lectures and seminars.
+Teaching staff will answer queries in class and also over email.
+Comments will be provided on work you've prepared during writing sessions throughout the semester in order to help you prepare for the submission of assignments.
+All submitted coursework will be returned with annotations and comments providing a rationale for the mark given.

 |Scheduled activity hours|